 Our email service encrypts the actual email connection in two ways.
 First it requires the use of the encrypted VPN to access the mail server.
 Second the actual emails are sent using SSL encryption.
 This prevents anyone watching the network including your ISP from even knowing that you are sending or receiving an email.
 Nobody at any point on the internet can access the message.
 What we don’t do is encrypt the message contents for the reasons stated above.

 Why don’t you make everything one click and easy like other providers?

 All of our services, both on the Client end and on the Server end, employ open source solutions.
-The only exception is PPTP and L2TP which is built into both the Windows and Mac operating systems.
-Open source guarantees that the software is clean.
+The only exception is IKEv2 and L2TP which are built into both the Windows and Mac operating systems.
+Open source helps guarantee that the software is clean.
 Anyone can view the source code and determine that there are no back doors, key loggers and similar.
 If we wrapped all of this in a pretty one click package like most other providers you would loose this assurance.
 You would have no way to know what the package contained.
 Our installers for both Mac and Windows simply combine the off the shelf open source software with our configuration files which are text based and easily read.
 In fact, you don’t have to use our installers at all and can easily set up your service by downloading the software from the source and then adding the text based configurations.
 While not great looking, our software is secure, open and verifiably clean.
 Again, we believe this is more important to the security conscious user than a flashy interface and nifty installer.

 How do I know which service I need?

 High Security Offshore email – Prevents your emails from being saved by your ISP, email provider or other agencies and made accessible by others for decades.
 Put simply, something stupid you say to someone in an email today won’t pop up and bite you down the line.